renn0xtek9/Arithmos/doc/data-mining-library/source/reference/preprocess.rst

 _`Discretization Algorithms`
 ----------------------------

-.. autoclass:: Orange.preprocess.discretize.EqualWidth
+.. autoclass:: Arithmos.preprocess.discretize.EqualWidth

-.. autoclass:: Orange.preprocess.discretize.EqualFreq
+.. autoclass:: Arithmos.preprocess.discretize.EqualFreq

-.. autoclass:: Orange.preprocess.discretize.EntropyMDL
+.. autoclass:: Arithmos.preprocess.discretize.EntropyMDL

 To add a new discretization, derive it from ``Discretization``.

-.. autoclass:: Orange.preprocess.discretize.Discretization
+.. autoclass:: Arithmos.preprocess.discretize.Discretization

 Continuization
 ==============

-.. class:: Orange.preprocess.Continuize
+.. class:: Arithmos.preprocess.Continuize

     Given a data table, return a new table in which the discretize attributes are replaced with continuous or removed.